North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 A person in a yellow shirt playing a flute in a rocky desert setting with a woven basket in the foreground and red rock cliffs in the background in North Argentina.
 The Quebrada de las Conchas is home to the Garganta del Diablo, a huge cavern where performers often play.

 End your north Argentina road trip back in Salta.
-You can either fly out that same day or stay another night to prolong your time in Argentina.
+You can either fly out that same day or stay another night to prolong your time in northwest Argentina.

 Wrap up: North Argentina road trip